Best Cold Weather Running Gear of 2024

 Choosing the Right Jacket for Cold Weather: Waterproof, Insulated, or Non-Insulated

-The key to staying safe and comfortable during winter runs is to maintain a steady body temperature and to keep from getting wet, and different conditions call for different types of jackets.
+The key to staying safe and comfortable during winter runs is maintaining a steady body temperature and staying dry, and different conditions call for different types of jackets.
 Each jacket style has inherent benefits and drawbacks and can excel under specific circumstances.
 When it comes to a jacket that can do it all, we found that the Patagonia Airshed Pro Pullover was an excellent option for many weather conditions.

 Fully waterproof jackets will keep you dry from any precipitation and block the wind, but they often aren’t very breathable and can leave you soaked from your sweat, especially during intense efforts.
 If you’re considering your options for a waterproof jacket for running in cold weather, look at our Best Running Rain Jackets guide.
 Our testers settled on the Outdoor Research Helium Rain Jacket as the best waterproof option for cold-weather running.

-Insulated jackets can come in an array of materials, and some are made to be waterproof as well.
+Insulated jackets come in an array of materials, and some are waterproof as well.
 A non-waterproof synthetic jacket is an excellent option for staying warm under dry conditions.
 Synthetic insulation will remain warm even when wet, so while it’s still a good idea to try not to sweat through it, it can handle a little moisture.
 Our team tested an array of jackets for this guide, and when it came to choosing our favorite insulated jacket, the Patagonia Nano-Air Hoody came out on top.
+You can explore other options in our Best Insulated Jackets for Running guide.

-We also appreciated the light weight of the Black Diamond Distance Wind Shell and used it as a windbreaker shell for runs where we were confident there wouldn’t be any precipitation.
+We also appreciated the light weight of the Patagonia Houdini Jacket and used it as a windbreaker shell for runs where we were confident there wouldn’t be any precipitation.

-Best Cold Weather Running Gear - running in woods
+Best Cold Weather Running Gear - running in the Patagonia Houdini Jacket

 Choosing Gear for Staying Dry While Running